This week inHusker history

 1972: Bob Devaney warns fellow conference schools to guard against rules that would degrade the quality of Big Eight football.

 1977: Vince Ferragamo has his pro debut in an exhibition game against the Vikings

-1987: Hal Kuck, recently hired as a graduate assistant, commits suicide by carbon monoxide poisoning.
+1987: Hal Kuck, recently hired as a graduate assistant, commits suicide at age 48.

 1992: In a preseason media survey, Colorado is selected by a slim margin over Nebraska as the favorite to win the Big Eight.